-8. The large existing rock outcrop depicted on sheet 3 is not accounted for in the detention pond P3-2 grading.
+- 8. The large existing rock outcrop depicted on sheet 3 is not accounted for in the detention pond P3-2 grading.
 The engineer should address whether the outcrop is proposed to be removed entirely.

-9. The closest test pit to detention pond P3-2, HP5, has groundwater at 18".
+The label has been revised to "rocks and boulders" rather than "bedrock". - 9.
+The closest test pit to detention pond P3-2, HP5, has groundwater at 18".
 The bottom of the pond is 6 feet below grade, likely 4-5 feet into the watertable.
 The engineer should address this issue.